 THE ARTIST’S WAY IS SUITABLE FOR

-Artists at any stage wanting to delve deeper into their practice and overcome limiting beliefs such as procrastination.
+This professional development class is for artists at any stage wanting to delve deeper into their practice and overcome limiting beliefs such as procrastination.

 – Pen and notepad